xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-with-fion-ong-en.md

 **How did you start to get into computing?
 What was the first program that you wrote?**

 > I was actually influenced by my sister who had graduated from UPM in Computer Science.
-During the long holiday before starting university, I went through some simple tutorials on C language using my sister’s computer.
+During the long holiday before starting university, I went through some simple tutorials on C language using my sisterâ€™s computer.

 **What programming language do you specialize in?**